 CSAT = (No. of satisfied customers / Number of survey responses) x 100 Net promoter score (NPS)

-As a contact center KPI, NPS helps companies determine how many of their callers are enthusiastic with their service, as well as how many are not satisfied with the service.
+As a contact center KPI, NPS helps companies determine how many of their callers are enthusiastic about their service, as well as how many are not satisfied with the service.